Working with families, schools and communities

 Children spend up to 80% of their time outside of school.
 So having engaged, informed and confident parents can make a huge difference to their learning.

-To ensure that children get the best start in life, we support families in some of the most deprived communities in Wales.
-Our teams work with partners in education, health and social care to deliver a range of programmes.
+To ensure children get the best start in life, we support families in some of Wales' most deprived communities.
+Our teams work with education, health and social care partners to deliver a range of programmes.

 Our Families Connect programme empowers parents to create a supportive home learning environment, so that children can achieve their full potential at school and in life.